 Visiting New Zealand’s South Island?
 Pack in some of the best things to do in Te Anau.
-The town of Te Anau is the gateway to the spectacular Fiordland National Park and Milford Sound.
+The beautiful lakeside town is famed as the gateway to the spectacular Fiordland National Park and Milford Sound.
 While many visitors whisk through as a stopover, Te Anau is worthy of more attention.

-Many of the top Te Anau attractions sprout around the waters of Lake Te Anau, the second-largest lake in New Zealand.
+Many of the town’s top tourist attractions sprout around the waters of Lake Te Anau, the second-largest lake in New Zealand.
 Around its pristine shores, unique sightseeing opportunities await.
 Popular experiences include glow worm caves, walking tracks, fiords, and jet boating.

-Ready to plan out what to do in Te Anau?
+Ready to plan out what to do?
 Add to your Southland adventure with this complete guide to the best places to visit in Te Anau.